emqx/eip/design/0005-stateless-brokers.md

 #### Benefits

-The benefit of this architecture is that we could set up thousands of gateway nodes without needing to keep a global view of the nodes.
+The benefit of this architecture is that we can scan up the number of gateway nodes without joining the full-mesh Erlang distribution network.
 Adding/Removing a gateway is simplified because of their statelessness.

-The drawback is that to publish a message to another node, we have to fetch all the subscribers from the core nodes, this may causes some delay and extra overhead, especially under a high load.
-We could improve this by adding a caching mechanism but this will lost the ability of real-time messaging.
+The drawback is that in order to publish a message from a gateway node to another, we have to fetch routing records from the core nodes, this may causes some extra delay, especially when the core nodes are under heavy load.

+An async replication of the routing tables from core to gateway may mitigate the increased latency, however this will demand more RAM capacity from the gateway nodes.
+See proposal 0004.

 Another problem is that storing the sessions in gateway nodes would reduce the availability if one or some of the gateway nodes are gone.
 To solve this we can